 A cruise in March gives you opportunity to cruise almost anywhere in the world!
 With peak season in the Caribbean just ending, you can pick up some really good deals.
-Alternatively, the Mediterranean season is just kicking-off, but you won't have to pay the inflated school holiday prices!
+Alternatively, the Mediterranean season is just kicking-off, with lovely spring temperatures you'll also avoid the peak school holidays when you cruise in March.
 There are many other destinations that you may consider for your March cruise.
 We have fantastic cruise offers for March ready to book today!

 Take a look at the fantastic Cruise Deals in March we have and give us a call if you need any further information.

 Spring has sprung and the sun is finally making a reappearance.
 While Spring weather in the UK can be a bit hit and miss, this is a great time to book a cruise to warmer climates in the Southern Hemisphere, or to consider a transatlantic cruise from the USA to the UK as cruise ships are moving across the globe to reposition for the summer season.

 No matter what the weather throws at us in March, one thing is for sure: the flowers belonging to this month can cope with anything and promise to add colour and that feeling of spring, whatever the weather.
 Locally, the daffodil has long been a symbol of new beginnings and the start of spring.
 It’s also a great time of year to visit the Netherlands, as it’s the beginning of their fantastic Tulip Season.

 March the 17th sees St Patrick’s Day celebrated in many parts of the world.
 Many people wear an item of green clothing on the day and parties featuring Irish food and drinks are part of this celebration.
 It is a time when you can enjoy a pint (or six) of beer at a local pub.
 Many restaurants and pubs offer Irish food or drink.
 One thing’s for sure, St Patrick’s Day is great fun no matter where in the world you celebrate it.